 Dogs even bark when they are thirsty.
-My labrador barks for once or twice when it is thirsty and then i provide him with some fresh water.
+My Labrador barks for once or twice when it is thirsty and then i provide him with some freshwater.

-You can also keep a bowl of fresh water near him all the time so that your dog can have water whenever he feels like drinking it.
+You can also keep a bowl of freshwater near him all the time so that your dog can have water whenever he feels like drinking it.
 This is especially important during the summers.
 I do not do this because my naughty dog plays with the water bowl if i leave the water bowl along with him.

 3. Did it eat excessively?

 This generally happens in young puppies.
-It is difficult to calculate the exact quantity of food young puppies needs.
+It is difficult to calculate the exact quantity of food young puppies need.
 Sometimes it can become a little excess.
 In such cases, the puppies can bark due to the heaviness of its stomach.
 Providing your puppy with a slow walk can help him ease his stomach heaviness.

 4. If your dog needs a potty break?